ibm-cloud-architecture/refarch-kc/README.md

     * Operations:

 ### Microservices for shipment order handling - additional comments and motivation
-In this section we provided additional commentary and explanation on the organizaion of the shipment handling processing into a set of EDA coupled microservices.
+In this section we provided additional commentary and explanation on the organization of the shipment handling processing into a set of EDA coupled microservices.
 This will include
 * some furher explanation of the concept behind each of the proposed microservices
-* a figure illustrating this structure
 * explanation how this uses and benefits from key EDA patterns - event sourcing and Command Query Responsibility Separation ( CQRS).

 #### Fleets/Ships Microservice - concept